dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 ## Performance considerations

-Continuing the example from above, this is an implementation of the `GET v1/health` endpoint:
+Continuing the `tapir` example from above, this is an implementation of the `GET v1/health` endpoint:

 ```scala
 package your.rest.server